ArchFeh/bug-wrangler/README.md

 bugler is a irc bot for gentoo riscv team to conveniently handle bugs which posted in bugzilla.
 # changelog:

+split to two version. bugler-lite is handwrited, easy but not stable. bugler-errbot is based on errbot.

 when bugs are closed by b.g.o, notify.

 fix fatal wrong in update bugs